TV Entertainment Centers

 The Project

 This project sits in a well-established home in San Jose, one of Jacksonville's most beloved neighborhoods on the south side of the St. Johns River.
-The family had a big, open living room and a blank wall that was doing absolutely nothing for them — just a TV mount bolted to drywall and a handful of outlet boxes with no furniture, no storage, and no character to speak of.
-They wanted a custom built-in TV entertainment center that would anchor the space, give them real storage, and look like it had always been part of the house.
-What they got was a floor-to-ceiling statement piece that transformed an awkward wall into the heart of the room.
+The family had a big, open living room and a blank wall doing nothing for them.
+A TV mount bolted to drywall, a handful of outlet boxes, no storage, and no architectural presence to speak of.
+They wanted a custom built-in TV entertainment center that would anchor the space, give them real storage, and look original to the house.
+What they got was a floor-to-ceiling unit that turned an awkward, directionless wall into the room's clear focal point.

-In the before photo above, you can see exactly what we were working with: a plain gray wall in San Jose with a lone TV mount, a few switches and outlets scattered around, and dimensions sketched in marker — 115 and 95 inches wide, white finish, crown detail at the top, lower cabinets below.
-That planning photo tells the whole story of what the homeowner envisioned.
+The before photo above shows exactly what we were working with: a plain gray wall in San Jose, a lone TV mount, a few switches and outlets scattered around, and dimensions sketched right on the wall in marker.
+115 and 95 inches wide, white finish, crown detail at the top, lower cabinets below.
+That planning photo tells the whole story of what the homeowner pictured.
 Our job was to make those notes real.

 The Challenge

-The wall itself had some personality — and not in the easy way.
+The wall itself had some personality, and not the easy kind.
 The layout was irregular, with an existing pass-through opening to an adjoining room on one side and a hallway entry on the other.
-That meant the built-in couldn't simply run edge to edge; it had to be carefully scoped and framed to respect those architectural boundaries while still feeling intentional and symmetrical.
-On top of that, this was a big house with tall ceilings, so the entertainment center needed genuine height and visual weight to fill the space — a short, shallow unit would have looked like furniture, not architecture.
-The homeowner also wanted meaningful storage: not just open shelving, but actual enclosed lower cabinets with doors and drawers.
-Designing a unit that balanced open display space above with closed cabinet storage below — and capping it all with a decorative crown — required careful proportion work from the start.
+So the built-in couldn't simply run edge to edge.
+It had to be carefully scoped and framed to respect those architectural boundaries while still reading as intentional and symmetrical.
+On top of that, this is a big house with tall ceilings, so the entertainment center needed genuine height and visual weight to fill the space.
+A short, shallow unit would have looked like furniture, not architecture.
+The homeowner also wanted meaningful storage: enclosed lower cabinets with doors and drawers, not just open shelving.
+Balancing open display space above with closed cabinet storage below, then capping it all with a decorative crown, took careful proportion work from the very start.

 The Build

-We started by building out the lower cabinet base, essentially a long credenza-style platform that would run the full width of the wall and anchor everything above it.
-In the early build photos, you can see the carcasses taking shape — a clean white box with open bays waiting for drawer slides and door hardware.
+We started by building out the lower cabinet base.
+Think of it as a long credenza-style platform running the full width of the wall, anchoring everything above it.
+In the early build photos you can see the carcasses taking shape: clean white boxes with open bays waiting for drawer slides and door hardware.

 Here the lower base is fully set and painted white, with the drawer slide hardware already roughed into several of the bays.
-The top surface is in place and the base molding is fitted, giving you a sense of how substantial this piece already was even before the upper section went up.
-The drop cloths across the hardwood floor tell you we take protecting the finish work seriously on every job in Jacksonville.
+The top surface is on and the base molding is fitted.
+You can already feel how substantial this piece was before the upper section even went up.
+And the drop cloths across the hardwood floor are there because protecting finish work is not optional on our jobs in Jacksonville.

 This angle shows the full run of the lower cabinet base from the living room perspective.
-You can see how the unit tucks up against the wall column on the left side — that's where the architectural quirk of this San Jose home required us to work the design around an existing structural element rather than pretending it wasn't there.
-The result is that the column actually becomes a natural end cap for the piece.
+Notice how the unit tucks up against the wall column on the left side.
+That's the architectural quirk of this San Jose home, and instead of pretending it wasn't there, we worked the design around it.
+The column became a natural end cap for the piece.

-Once the lower base was solid, we began constructing and installing the upper section — the tall bookcase towers flanking a central TV niche.
+Once the lower base was solid, we began constructing and installing the upper section: tall bookcase towers flanking a central TV niche.
 This is where the design really opens up.
-The two side towers each carry multiple open shelves with dark-painted backs, giving depth and contrast to the display spaces.
-The center bay is left open and recessed to receive the television, with the existing wall outlet and TV-mount wiring kept accessible behind the unit.
+Each side tower carries multiple open shelves with dark-painted backs, which gives depth and contrast to the display spaces.
+The center bay stays open and recessed to receive the television, with the existing wall outlet and TV-mount wiring kept accessible behind the unit.

-Here you can see the upper section coming together, with the bookcase towers in place and the dentil crown molding set across the top — still raw wood at this stage, waiting for paint.
-That dentil detail was a key part of the design brief, and it's exactly the kind of trim work that separates a truly custom entertainment center from anything you'd find in a big-box store.
-The dark-painted shelf backs visible in this photo were a deliberate design choice: they create shadow and depth so the shelves read as distinct display spaces rather than one flat white surface.
+Here you can see the upper section coming together, bookcase towers in place and the dentil crown molding set across the top.
+Still raw wood at this stage, waiting for paint.
+That dentil detail was a key part of the design brief, and it's exactly the kind of trim work that separates a truly custom entertainment center from anything builder-grade.
+The dark-painted shelf backs in this photo were a deliberate choice too.
+They create shadow and depth, so the shelves read as distinct display spaces instead of one flat white surface.

-This straight-on view of the unit before final paint shows the full composition clearly — the symmetry of the two bookcase towers, the centered TV recess, the drawer and door layout in the lower cabinets, and the full run of dentil crown across the top.
-You can also see the drawer slides already installed in the lower bays, ready for the shaker-style drawer fronts that would follow.
-At this stage we're fitting, checking square, and confirming everything lines up before the painters come in for final coats.
+This straight-on view before final paint shows the full composition clearly: the symmetry of the two bookcase towers, the centered TV recess, the drawer and door layout in the lower cabinets, and the full run of dentil crown across the top.
+The drawer slides are already installed in the lower bays, ready for the shaker-style drawer fronts that came next.
+At this stage we're fitting, checking square, and confirming every line before the painters come in for final coats.

-The lower cabinet doors and drawer fronts are shaker-style panels — a clean, timeless profile that works beautifully in Jacksonville homes that want a transitional look: classic enough to feel substantial, simple enough not to compete with the rest of the room.
+The lower cabinet doors and drawer fronts are shaker-style panels.
+A clean, timeless profile that works in Jacksonville homes wanting a transitional look: classic enough to feel substantial, simple enough not to fight the rest of the room.
 Hardware is brushed brass pulls and knobs, warm against the crisp white paint finish.

 The Result

-The finished piece photographed head-on shows everything coming together: shaker cabinet doors with brass hardware along the full lower run, a clean white quartz-look countertop surface, open display shelving in both tower sections, the wide central TV niche, and that handsome dentil crown running across the very top.
-The proportions are right — it's tall without being heavy, detailed without being fussy.
+The finished piece photographed head-on shows it all come together: shaker cabinet doors with brass hardware along the full lower run, a clean white quartz-look countertop surface, open display shelving in both tower sections, the wide central TV niche, and the dentil crown running across the very top.
+The proportions are right.
+Tall without being heavy, detailed without being fussy.

 From this angle you can see how the right-side bookcase tower steps slightly from the wall, giving the unit genuine three-dimensional presence.
-The dentil crown wraps the top cleanly, and the shaker doors below line up with the precision you'd expect from quality custom millwork.
-The warm oak hardwood floor is the perfect foil for all that bright white cabinetry.
+The dentil crown wraps the top clean, and the shaker doors below line up with the precision you'd expect from quality custom millwork.
+The warm oak hardwood floor is the right foil for all that bright white cabinetry.

-And here's the money shot — the full room view from the sofa.
-This is how you actually live with a piece like this.
-The built-in entertainment center anchors the living room in a way no freestanding furniture ever could.
+And here's the full room view from the sofa, which is how you actually live with a piece like this.
+The built-in entertainment center anchors the living room in a way no freestanding furniture could.
 It gives the space a sense of permanence and intention.
-For a Duval County home in San Jose, where buyers and homeowners alike care about quality finishes and architectural character, this is exactly the kind of upgrade that adds real value.
-The kitchen is visible in the background, the hardwood flows through the whole open-plan space, and the entertainment center ties it all together without overwhelming the room.
+For a Duval County home in San Jose, where buyers and homeowners alike care about quality finishes and architectural character, this is exactly the kind of work that adds real value.
+The kitchen sits in the background, the hardwood flows through the whole open-plan space, and the entertainment center holds its place without overwhelming the room.

 Ready for Your Own Custom Entertainment Center in San Jose?

-If you've got a wall in your San Jose or Jacksonville home that's not working as hard as it should, AVP Construction JAX builds custom TV entertainment centers and built-ins designed specifically for your space — not pulled off a shelf.
-From the initial layout sketch to the final coat of paint and hardware install, we handle every detail in-house with finish carpentry that's built to last.
+If you've got a wall in your San Jose or Jacksonville home that's not working as hard as it should, AVP Construction JAX builds custom TV entertainment centers and built-ins designed specifically for your space, not pulled off a shelf.
+First layout sketch through the final coat of paint and hardware install, we handle every detail in-house with finish carpentry that's built to last.

 Reach out to AVP Construction JAX and let's talk about what your wall could become.